JetteJarl/koopacar-simulation-assets/README.md

 The model for the KoopaCar ist build on the Turtlebot3 Burger model from ROBOTIS (https://github.com/ROBOTIS-GIT/turtlebot3_simulations.git).
 The meshes for the core model are taken from this repository.

+An overview over Logging and playback in Gazebo can be found [here](https://classic.gazebosim.org/tutorials?cat=tools_utilities&tut=logging_playback)